johnosbb/NLP/Spacy/README.md

 - We know __that__ he likes to run..
 - I can see __that__ you are upset..

+### Noun Clauses

+A dependent clause that functions as a noun in a sentence.
+It can act as a subject, object, or complement.For example, "__What she said__ surprised me."
+Noun clauses are often introduced by words like :"What, who, whom, whose, which, whoever, whomever, whichever, whatever, how, why"

 ### Infinitive-Clauses

 An infinitive clause is a type of subordinate (dependent) clause that starts with an infinitive verb form, which is the base form of a verb preceded by the word "to."
 Infinitive clauses can serve various functions within a sentence and often act as nouns, adjectives, or adverbs.